 Hiring a Medicaid Planning Attorney

-An experienced Medicaid planning attorney can take the pressure off you during the Medicaid application process.
+An experienced Medicaid planning attorney in New York can take the pressure off you during the Medicaid application process.
 Lissner & Lissner LLP is prepared to gather all of the required materials and submit a timely, compelling application to the state of New York or New Jersey on your behalf.
 As you get older, you will be faced with many important decisions about your health; trust Lissner & Lissner LLP with this one.
 Call (212) 307-1499 or contact us to set up a consultation today.